projnanda/projnanda/README.md

 → [GitHub: AgentFacts Format](https://github.com/aidecentralized/list-39.git)

-### 3. Agent SDK
+### 3. Agent Picker SDK
 **[GitHub: NANDA SDK](https://github.com/aidecentralized/nanda-sdk)**

-The NANDA Agent SDK is a Python tool that automates the setup of Internet of Agents servers.
+The NANDA Agent-Picker SDK is a Python tool that automates the setup of Internet of Agents servers.
 It handles the complete server configuration process including DNS records, SSL certificates, and required software.

 It includes: